 After scrambling around the cairns for a bit, we were still looking for lunch so we kept heading south.
 Again, though, we were diverted by the pull of the ocean waves at beautiful Wallis Sands State Beach.
 This crescent-shaped beach is bordered by a rock wall and sports a walking path with numerous benches for gazing at the sea and listening to the crashing waves.

-By now we were really hungry and headed to the small beach village of Hampton Beach.
+The sea air while exploring the New Hampshire Coast makes hungry, and by now we were really hungry and headed to the small beach village of Hampton Beach.
 This seaside town is a classic example of old-time oceanfront resort village combined with carnival and arcade attractions.
 There’s an ocean front promenade with lots of features for the kids including playground equipment.
 And while it was evident that there are numerous restaurants to choose from, because we were there in the off season (early October), many of the dining options were unfortunately closed.
 Fast approaching the hangry state, we drove a bit inland and found our way to The Old Salt Restaurant at Lamie’s Inn.
 And the wait was definitely worth it !
 We warmed up with some fortified hot cider and filled up with great clam chowdah and lobstah !!!

 All in all, we really enjoyed our day exploring the New Hampshire Seacoast and would love to return during the season and when we have more time to soak in the sea air and coastal vibes.
 Let us know if you have any recommendations on this area in the comments below.

 If you’d like to see more of our destination tips check out THESE POSTS.